0xVolt/DNASCANNER/learn-flask/README.md

 - [ ] Create a `main.css` file with some basic rule sets.
 - [ ] Link `main.css` to the master html file.

-## Notes
+## 1.3.
+Notes
-Use these notes by reading the bit that corresponds to the step you're on in the timeline.
+Use these notes by reading the bit that corresponds to the step you're on in the checklist.
-### Virtual Environments
+### 1.3.1.
+Virtual Environments
 - All the packages needed for the project are located within this directory which makes the project more portable in a collaborative setting.
 - Requirements are installed into the working directory directly.
 - Virtual environments are the standard when it comes to collaborative projects due to the easy package management.

-### Substituting the string for an html page
+### 1.3.2.
+Substituting the string for an html page
 - Two folders needed to be created.
 One named static and the other, templates.
 - In the templates folder, we create a file named `index.html`.
 - By creating this file, we can now return a render of the html file it in our app when defining the route.
 - When specifying the name of the file to render, we need not specify the full path since Flask knows to look in the templates folder.

-### Template Inheritance
+### 1.3.3.
+Template Inheritance
 - This is achieved by creating a master html page that is inherited into every other page so as to cut redundant code.
 - For this, create a new file in templates named `base.html`.
 This will be our skeleton.
 - In this page, use Jinja2 syntax to create a block like so.